 As of February 2, 2008, we had approximately \$72.9 million of debt outstanding subject to variable interest rates.
 Our average variable rate borrowings for the eight month transition period ended February 2, 2008 were \$25.5 million, with an average interest rate of 6.6% during the period.
 Our lines of credit are based on variable interest rates in order to provide the necessary borrowing flexibility we require.
 To the extent that the amounts outstanding under our variable rate lines of credit change, our exposure to changes in interest rates would also change.
 Based on the average variable rate borrowings outstanding for the eight month transition period ended February 2, 2008, if our average interest rates increased by 100 basis points, our interest expense for a full twelve month period would increase by approximately \$0.3 million.
-Borrowings, and therefore interest expense, for the eight month transition period ended February 2, 2008 and the twelve months ended February 2, 2008 are not indicative of borrowings in future periods as we did not have significant borrowings under our U.S. Revolver during the eight month transition period ended February 2, 2008 until we entered into a \$60 million accelerated share repurchase agreement in November 2007 and acquired Tommy Bahama's buying agent for approximately \$35 million on February 1, 2008.
+Borrowings, and therefore interest expense, for the eight month transition period ended February 2, 2008 are not indicative of borrowings in future periods as we did not have significant borrowings under our U.S. Revolver during the eight month transition period ended February 2, 2008 arenot indicative of borrowings in future periods as we did not have significant borrowings agreement in November 2007 and acquired Tommy Bahama's buying agent for approximately \$35 million on February 1, 2008.
 Additionally, if we acquire additional businesses or change our capital structure in the future such a transaction would impact our interest expense in future periods.